abanskota/t81_577_data_science/weekly_materials/week5/docs/accessing-data-from-postgres.md

-## Learning objective: Learn how to access data from a relational database into python using postgressql as an example
+## Learning objective: Learn how to access data from a relational database into python using PostgreSQL as an example